How to Read Circuit Boards and Identify Components [Solve]

 Ferrite Bead

 Transformers are used to step up or step down voltages and currents.
 Energy is transferred in a transformer via a varying magnetic flux.
-Primary winding induces this magnetic flux, and there are one or many secondary windings which get induced currents from this core magnetic flux.
-Voltage and current-induced here are proportional to the number of turns in the windings.
+Primary winding induces this magnetic flux, and there are one or many secondary windings that get induced currents from this core magnetic flux.
+Voltage and current induced here are proportional to the number of turns in the windings.

 The governing primary equations of transformers are,